- Nick Burgess

 It houses the technology within the watch

+So there you go.
+Thanks to scarcity, exclusivity, high profile endorsements, high-quality materials and cutting-edge technology, this range of watches is now one of the most sought-after products on the planet.
 It's tough to summarize how intricate watchmaking truly is, but suffice to say that these are a feat.
 Not only do they house incredibly small and efficient pieces to make the watch function as, well, a watch, but as mentioned earlier, they have to withstand G-Forces.
 Athletes wear these on the court, field or course, and they put incredible strain on a watch.
 The wrist rotation is enough to shatter the inner workings of a normal watch, so these have to stand up to much more abuse than your standard timepiece.
 If you have $300,000 burning a hole in your pocket, go for it.
 Just make sure you have enough in your emergency fund first.

 Did you enjoy this dive into the luxury watch world?
 Do you even read this bottom part?
 Let me know in the comments below!
 And don't forget to sign up for my email list so you can get these in your inbox as soon as they post!